Software Testing Budget Strategies That Drive Business Impact

 Spread your testing costs across development phases.

-This model supports more agile and adaptive agile testing budgets.
+This model supports a more agile, adaptive software testing budget.

 Prioritize testing areas where a failure could be costly.